~ 4 MIN READ

 - The U.S. population is aging, creating a perfect storm where baby boomers need more care and healthcare professionals from this generation are retiring.

 - Rapid technological advances are changing role functions.

 There’s no doubt healthcare workforce development is becoming a top priority for healthcare facilities.
 Using these plans helps organizations define their staffing needs, as well as improve their recruiting, sourcing, retention, retirement, and onboarding strategies.
 From a broader perspective, workforce planning is the most proactive method hospitals can use to adapt to shifting demands, which are often out of their control.

 If there’s no clear plan, it could result in staffing gaps that negatively affect a hospital’s ability to provide quality care to patients and achieve its long-term goals.
 A well-built workforce planning model will incorporate an organization’s overarching strategy, aligning staff and goals.

 Getting Started With Healthcare Workforce Planning

 Healthcare organizations should do workforce planning annually, adjusting the plan (if necessary) to meet evolving needs.
-And remember to keep your workforce plan aligned with your strategic plan, even in the midst of making changes.
+And remember to keep your workforce plan aligned with your strategic plan and the projects included, even in the midst of making changes.

 The first step in planning your workforce needs for the next few years is to do an organizational assessment: